nicross/sea/docs/ROADMAP.md

 - Photograph mode, or pseudo-bookmarks

 ### Chores
-- Performance optimizations
 - Refactor app state management (e.g. how audio fades, scenes load) for clarity
 - Refactor controls handling to be more reusable across screens
-- Refactor fast travel as content system
+- Refactor fast travel as content system rather than an app save/load
+- Refactor app settings to be more maintainable
+- Create app achievements/unlocks system to better track some hidden UI elements